gem/oq-engine/doc/adv-manual/asset-site-association.rst

    If you are in such situation you should use the command `oq prepare_site_model` to manually prepare a site model on the location of the sites.
+5. Having duplicates (i.e. rows with identical lon, lat) in the site model is an error.

 The relation between asset locations and hazard sites
 =====================================================